 Site Description: The surface area is predominately "red beds" of lower Permian age.
 The area is dissected by small drainage patterns and the alluvial channels filled with local parent material shale and gypsum.
-The area of high chlorides (1000 ppm +) is a narrow channel 300 feet wide and approximately 8,000 feet long near the present stream.
+The area of high chlorides (1000 ppm +) is a narrow channel 300 feet wide and approximately 8000 feet long near the present stream.
 This small stream flows into the Medicine Lodge River within a half-mile.

-Status of Project: The site area has dealt with plentiful rainfall this year, and as a result only two groundwater samples were collected by foot in 2018.
+Status of Project: The site area has dealt with plentiful rainfall this year, and as a result MW-12 was not accessible at the time of sampling.
 Chloride levels overall in the project area have remained consistent with previous years.
 Since 2003 when the last full sampling event has taken place, MW-5, MW-7, and MW-11 have been destroyed.
 MW-5 was originally drilled to provide a profile of the chlorides in the main channel, whereas MW-7 was drilled to eliminate additional sources of contamination and has historically been fresh.
 MW-11 was drilled in order to evaluate the down gradient concentration of chlorides, but since it has been destroyed, the leading edge of the plume is left undefined.